-Conditional information may originate from comprehensive information but the accuracy is compromised because it is no longer valid (i.e. it is expired as it is more than 12 months old, or equivalent information was obtained in consultation with the Plant Diseases Program Coordinator).
+Conditional information may originate from comprehensive information but the accuracy is compromised because it is no longer valid (i.e. it is expired as it is more than 12 months old, or equivalent information was obtained in consultation with the DHSO).
 Mapped dieback boundaries will become less accurate over time, therefore mapping 'expires' after 12 months.
 In most landscapes, the longer the period since the mapping was undertaken the less reliable the information becomes to inform management boundaries (although high confidence infested areas will always remain infested).

-Appendix 11 lists the various types of conditional dieback occurrence information available, and how it can be accessed.
+Appendix 11 lists the various types of conditional dieback occurrence information available, and how it can be accessed (note time limitations on use of conditional information in Table 5).
 Conditional information should not be used where the dieback risk is 'High' but can be used to manage 'Moderate' dieback risk activities.
-An Interpreter should be consulted with any questions on the currency of existing dieback occurrence information.
+Corporate data should be labelled to show the assessment year.
+Proponents may contact the Interpreter who produced the data or the DHSO regarding the currency of the existing dieback occurrence information where this is not clear or there are any outstanding questions.